ayoayco/blog/_posts/2021-11-08-weekly-review-13.md

 Must we let this put our own growth to a halt?

-The truth is, when we think about it, the Mentor concept sounds good because it seems to release us from responsibility.
+The truth is, when we think about it, the mentor concept sounds good because it seems to release us from responsibility.

 But those who do have mentors and have a good working relationship with them, will have found this out: they are still the sole responsible person for their growth.